Virima V6.0 will soon be available with an all-new look, enhanced discovery, mapping and vulnerability features and more. Stay tuned!

 1. Ensure operating systems are updated and security features enabled along with conducting frequent inventories of device configurations.

-2. Turning on remote security and administrative functions can enable company administrators to access lost/stolen devices, lock them and, if necessary, delete sensitive information before it can be used to cause the company harm.
+2. Turning on remote security and administrative functions can enable company administrators to access lost/stolen devices.
+Additionally, the company can lock and, if necessary, delete sensitive information before it can be used to cause harm.

 3. Establish a policy and process for reporting lost and stolen devices to the company administrator.
-This will allow them to be blocked from accessing company resources.
-You must also have a process for unblocking the device if it is recovered.
+Enabling this will block their access to company resources.
+Additionally, you must have a process to unblock the device if recovered.

 4. Monitor for blocked devices trying to access network resources.
 You may have blocked a single device, but hackers tend not to quit easily and will likely try again in hopes of being lucky.
 As the intruder has to be located in physical proximity to a building with WiFi, building/parking lot security cameras can possibly help ID the intruder, so law enforcement is able to apprehend them.